Saturday, 16 July 2016

 The appointed hour for breakfast was 7:30 am and as we walked towards the snack bar, a lad on a bike shot past us carrying a paper bag from the boulangerie in town.

-He had the shutter rolling up by the time we got there.
+He had the shutter half rolled up by the time we got there.

 We sat in the weak morning sun and had the full French spread – orange juice, croissants, a pile of fresh bread, butter and jam, and two rounds of milky coffee.
-An auspicious start to the day.
+A much appreciated start to the day.

 Back on the highway, we rejoined the GR and soon left the bitumen, climbing up through a pine wood and down again through birches and oaks.